TanishaChetty/fortunes/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of fortunes is to give the user a fortune based on the set of preset words they choose.
+The goal of fortunes is for the user to select a word out of the provided selection and then receive a fortune.

 ## Installation